static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

           university: Italian Institute for International Political Studies (ISPI)
           year: '2020'
       topic: Terrorism in its many forms (Italian)
-    - lectures:
-        - course: 'Democracy and regime changes in Arab, African and Asian countries'
-          title: >-
-            A new "Arab Spring"?
-Protests, transitions and power restorations from North Africa to the Middle East
-          university: Italian Institute for International Political Studies (ISPI)
-          year: '2020'
-        - course: 'Democracy and regime changes in Arab, African and Asian countries'
-          title: >-
-            Political Islam in the Middle East and North Africa: institutionalisation and repression
-          university: Italian Institute for International Political Studies (ISPI)
-          year: '2020'
-        - course: 'Democracy and regime changes in Arab, African and Asian countries'
-          title: 'Egypt between square protests, elections and the military'
-          university: Italian Institute for International Political Studies (ISPI)
-          year: '2020'
-      topic: >-
-        Democracy and regime changes in Arab, African and Asian countries (Italian)
     - topic: 'Design your research: Skills and methodologies in IR (English)'
     - lectures:
         - course: Politics of the Middle East